farirpgs/fari-app/lib/docs/fate-stunts.md

 - **Fast Reload.** +2 to Shoot whenever you roll to overcome an aspect of _Out of Ammunition_ or similar that has been placed upon you. (adapted from Spirit of the Century SRD, §6.15.2)
 - **Lead in the Air.** You really like emptying magazines.
 Any time you’re using a fully automatic weapon and you succeed at a Shoot attack, you automatically create a Fair (+2) opposition against movement in that zone until your next turn, because of all the lead in the air.
 (Normally, you’d need to take a separate action to set up this kind of interference, but with the stunt, it’s free.)
 (Fate Core, p.90)
-- **One Shot Left (or Empty Mag, Empty Room).** That last bullet has a kind of magic to it.
-Once per scene, you may create an aspect of _One Shot Left_ (equivalently, _The Whole Magazine at Once_) on yourself as a free action.
-You may invoke this aspect once for free, but doing so changes the aspect to _Out of Ammunition_.
-The Fast Reload stunt explicitly cannot be used to overcome this aspect. (adapted from Spirit of the Century SRD, §6.15.2, and [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
 - **Rain of Lead.** +2 to create advantage rolls with Shoot when you create an aspect relating to suppressive fire. (adapted from Spirit of the Century SRD, §6.15.2)

 ### Indirect Shots